ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 .. include:: diag/doc_layout.rst

-Each documentation chapter has its own ``index.rst`` file, as shown by figure :numref:`proposed doc layout`.
-Previous documentation layout can be modelled using the following code in each one of the ``index.rst`` files.
+Each documentation chapter has its own ``index.rst`` file, as shown by previous figure.
+The documentation layout can be modelled using the following code in each one of the ``index.rst`` files.

 .. tabs::